ibm-cloud-docs/containers/health-audit.md

 2. This deployment is manually installed and managed.
 Switching from this deployment to another may result in audit log downtime.
 3. The certificate generated below can be rotated.
 Rotation requires manual steps to replace the secret and restart the deployment.

-To prepare the production-ready deployment, a private key and TLS certificate signed by the kube-apiserver are required.
+To secure the deployment with encryption in transit, a private key and TLS certificate signed by the kube-apiserver are required.

 1. After applying the YAML file in [step 4](#apply-deployment), wait for the Service resource to populate the cluster IP.
 Save that to the shell variable `$cluster_ip`.
     ```sh